Efinix-Inc/br2-efinix/kernel_modules/gpio/README.md

 # GPIO Consumer Driver

 GPIO consumer driver for Efinix RISC-V Sapphire SoC used to control the GPIO pin.
-The default configuration of Efinix RISC-V Sapphire SoC already enable 4 GPIO pins on the GPIO port A. 3 pins for LEDs and 1 pin for the switch button.
+The default configuration of Efinix RISC-V Sapphire SoC only enable 4 GPIO pins on the GPIO port A. 3 pins for LEDs and 1 pin for the switch button.

 This is an example of generated device tree file in `boards/efinix/common/dts/sapphire.dtsi`.